Is Specialist Maths Worth It? 7 Steps to Master Maths

 Take the time to read through your exams when you get them back, and recognise the areas you didn’t do well in.
 Use the break between the end of your exam and the start of the following term to build your knowledge of these areas.

 A gap in your knowledge that is left unattended will almost undoubtedly re-surface before the end of the year.
 If you still just can’t quite ‘get it’, then A Team is right here.
-Getting an Academic Personal Trainer could just be that last step you need to achieve your goal of an A in Maths C.
+Getting an Academic Personal Trainer could just be that last step you need to achieve your goal of an A in Specialist Maths

 If you’ve read through the entirety of this blog, you’ve already given yourself the best possible start to achieving this.